How to Create a Science Brochure Template in InDesign

-Ready to create your brochure design?
+Ready to create your science brochure template in InDesign?
 Awesome, let’s dive in.

-As well as access to Adobe InDesign and Adobe Illustrator (or an alternative vector program), you’ll also need to download and install the following font and icon sets from Envato Elements to use in your brochure:
+You need access to Adobe InDesign and Adobe Illustrator (or an alternative vector program), as well as these font and icon sets from Envato Elements for your science brochure template:

-You can choose to use the photos used in the template as pictured or replace these with your own choice of images.
+You can choose to use the photos used in the science brochure template as pictured or replace these with your own choice of images.
 The photos used in the template, as pictured here, are:

-Once you’ve installed the font files on your computer and have your images to hand, you’re ready to start creating your brochure template.
+Once you’ve installed the font files on your computer and have your images to hand, you’re ready to start creating your science brochure template in InDesign.

 1. How to Set Up the Brochure Template in InDesign